TanStack/router/docs/api/router-cli.md

 - `posts.component.tsx`
 - `posts.loader.ts`

-In this case, you can actually **remove the route file entirely**!
+In this case, actually **remove the route file entirely**!
 The CLI will automatically generate a virtual route for you to serve as an anchor for your code split files.
 This virtual route will live directly in the generated route tree file.

 #### After